Check here frequently for student enrichment opportunities. We have enrichment opportunities in the following areas:

 Wells Fargo CollegeSTEPS Sweepstakes ~ Students who sign up to receive college planning and money management information from Wells Fargo's CollegeSTEPS Program will be automatically entered in the CollegeSTEPS Sweepstakes for a chance to win $1,000.
 Sweepstakes winners are chosen through random drawings and a total of 200 $1,000 prizes will be awarded, 100 to high school students and 100 to current college students.
 CollegeSTEPS enrollees will receive newsletters with college planning and money management information.
 To sign up visit wellsfargo.com/collegesteps.
 For more information phone 1-888-511-7302 or e-mail email@example.com.

 Congress-Bundestag Youth Exchange Program (CBYX) ~ A U.S. Department of State program established in 1983 to celebrate German-American friendship.
-Seconday school students, ages 15-18, live with host familieis, attend local schools, and participate in community life in Germany.
+Graduating high school seniors spend a year living with host families, attending local schools or getting hands-on work experience through an internship, and participating in community life in Germany.
 Scholarships are available for academic year 2014-2015.
-For more information and application deadlines visit the organization in charge of recruitment for your state at http://www.usagermanyscholarship.org.
+Applications must be submitted to CBYX@nacelopendoor.org by January 31, 2014.
+For more information contact http://www.nacelopendoor.org.

 Kennedy-Lugar Youth Exchange and Study (YES) Abroad Program offers scholarships to high school students to spend the 2014-15 academic year in countries that may include Bosnia & Herzegovina, Egypt, Ghana, India, Indonesia, Malaysia, Mali, Morocco, Oman, South Africa, Thailand, Tunisia and Turkey.
 This post 9/11 program focuses on increasing understanding between people in the United States and countries with significant Muslim populations.
 Visit www.yes-abroad.org for more information.